Estimating Deep Learning energy consumption based on model architecture and training environment: Study design and execution

 \subsection{Variables}

-To achieve our goal, we present the set of independent and dependent variables we use for the study (see Table \ref{tab:variables}).
+This section presents the collection of independent and dependent variables we use for the study (see Table \ref{tab:variables}).

-\textbf{Independent Variables.} In this study, we use two independent variables, namely: model architecture and training environment.
-We use the former to describe different DL models available in the community, which vary in terms of size, type of layers, and how to connect these layers.
-The latter represents possible environments that data scientists could choose when deciding where to deploy their models.
-We define one Cloud environment and two Local environments.
-The Local "Normal User" environment utilizes a low-end GPU that could be used by the average person with a computer.
-The Local "ML Engineer" uses a medium-end GPU more oriented to intensive computing tasks (e.g., gaming, DL experiments).
+\textbf{Independent Variables.} We use five independent variables: model architecture, training environment, allocated \gls{ram}, batch size, and input size.
+Model architecture is used to describe different \gls{dl} models widely adopted by the community, which purposely vary in terms of size, type of layers, and how these layers are connected.
+The training environment represents possible environments that data scientists could choose when deciding where to train their models.
+We define one Server environment and two Desktop environments.
+The ``Normal User'' Desktop environment (\textit{Desktop N}) utilizes a low-end \gls{gpu} that could be used by the average person with a computer.
+The ``\gls{ml} Engineer'' Desktop environment (\textit{Desktop \gls{ml}}) uses a medium-nearly-high-end \gls{gpu} more oriented to intensive computing tasks (e.g., gaming, \gls{dl} experiments).
+The allocated \gls{ram} variable represents the situation when data scientists must decide the amount of \gls{ram} to allocate when sending a job to train a \gls{dl} model in a compute cluster.
+Finally, batch size and input size are common parameters of a \gls{dl} model that must be adjusted when defining a \gls{dl} training pipeline.
+Indeed, batch size has been demonstrated to be useful in reducing energy consumption~\cite{edelmanAnalysisEnergyRequirement2023, alizadehGreenAIPreliminary2024}.
+Instead, input size increases the number of parameters of the \gls{dnn}, potentially increasing its computational demands.

-\textbf{Dependent Variables.} To analyze the contribution of the independent variables to energy efficiency and correctness, we consider four dependent variables: energy consumption, GPU usage, $F_1$ score, and the number of FLOPs required for a single forward pass of the model.
+\textbf{Dependent Variables.} To analyze the contribution of the independent variables to energy efficiency and accuracy, we consider six dependent variables.
+To evaluate energy efficiency, we measure energy consumption, \gls{gpu} usage, the \gls{ram} used during the training, the training duration, and the model computational complexity as the number of \gls{flops} required for a single forward pass of the model.
+For model accuracy, we measure the $F_1$ score.
+When looking at the results, it is important to consider that the \gls{gpu} usage reported by nvidia-smi\footnote{\url{https://developer.nvidia.com/system-management-interface}} is the percentage of time the \gls{gpu} is actively performing computations, not the percentage of cores that are being used.

+\textbf{Other Variables.} To get measurements that align as much as possible with a real use case, we add the dataset as an additional variable of our study.
+We use the dataset to represent common tasks that image classification models are trained on.
+We use two popular datasets (i.e., Caltech101 and Stanford Dogs), and a third dataset we built for other research purposes.
+We give details of their composition in the following section.